From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does the Teacher-student Scheme Work for Segmentation TTA?

-However, as we progress beyond this pseudo-label precision threshold, an interesting divergence arises: while the single-model continues to better its performance, the teacher-student model appears to stagnate and its mIoU metric remains static at 0.69.
-In stark contrast, the single model exhibits a commendable improvement, witnessing its mIoU metric jump from an initial 0.59 to a robust 0.74.

-Given this observation, one could infer a potential limitation intrinsic to the teacher-student scheme.
-Despite having increasingly accurate pseudo-labels at its disposal, it does not exhibit the expected adaptability and responsiveness, unlike its single-model counterpart.
+Given this observation, one could infer a potential limitation intrinsic to the TS scheme.
+Despite having increasingly accurate PLs at its disposal, it does not exhibit the expected adaptability and responsiveness, unlike its single-model counterpart.

+\paragraph{Continual TTA} Real-world perception systems operate in non-stationary and constantly evolving environments, where the test data distribution can change from time to time~\cite{wang2022continual}.
+As shown in Figure~\ref{fig:ctta}, we sequentially adapt the pre-trained model of the dataset Cityscapes to the dataset ACDC.
+Surprisingly, the performance of the TS scheme gradually deteriorates and is comparable to that of TENT.
+In the end, the TS scheme even exhibits inferior performance compared to TENT.
+In addition, we also use Single (GT) for examination.
+The results obtained with Single (GT) demonstrate that high-quality PLs can prevent the deterioration caused by the changing test data distributions.

+Based on the above analysis, it is clear that the TS scheme is capable of achieving stable training, even in the presence of noisy labels or temporal correlation in TTA.
+However, we identify some challenges associated with the TS scheme: 1) it is difficult to effectively utilize high-quality PLs; 2) it tends to deteriorate under continual TTA.
+These findings highlight the need for further research and improvements to fully harness the potential of the TS scheme.

-\section{Does class imbalance influence segmentation TTA?}
+\section{Does Class Imbalance Influence Segmentation TTA?}